dhruvasagar/go-wasm-demo/docs/presentations/PRESENTATION.md

 }
 ```

 > **Presenter Notes:** Show the actual build process!
 Run `./build.sh` in your terminal during the presentation.
-Point out that our `shared_models.go` contains 400+ lines of identical business logic that runs in both browser and server.
+Point out that our `src/shared_models.go` contains 400+ lines of identical business logic that runs in both browser and server.
 Key moment: Open the browser dev tools and show that `window.validateUserWasm` is available - actual Go code running in JavaScript!

 ---